quantum-tinkerer/MeanFi/docs/source/tutorial/strained_graphene.md

 plt.show()
 ```

-This is qualitatively in agreement with Figure 2 from https://arxiv.org/pdf/2104.00573.
-The differences are due to the fact that we have chosen to show a smaller supercell here in order to not have the calculations take too long.

-Now that we have confirmed that the non-interacting model is as we expect we can turn to making the interacting part.
-We only add interactions to the onsite part and then once again use the kwant helper function `build_interacting_syst` to create the interacting system.
-We choose to only include onsite interactions.
+We now use the Kwant model to create the interacting Hamiltonian.
+Following [[1]](https://doi.org/10.1088/2053-1583/ac0b48), we consider only onsite interactions.

 ```{code-cell} ipython3
 def func_hop(site1, site2):